prateekpuri01/Bayesian_AB_testing/README.md

 ## Bayesian approaches

-Let's compare some simulations to see the benefits/tradeoffs of these two approaches
+Let's compare some simulations to see the benefits/tradeoffs of these two approaches.
+Let's